 The PACS undergraduate certificate will provide students with essential computer science concepts, basic security principles, and the tools and experience necessary for an entry-level position in IT-Security.
 This certificate provides a foundational knowledge in computer security principles, firewalls, malware, intrusion detection, physical security, wireless network security, mobile device security, social network security, and web application security.

-The PACS undergraduate certificate is comprised of 4 courses (15 credit hours) delivered in a web-based format.
-All 15 credit hours are transferable into the College of Engineering and Computer Science's Computer & Information Science (CIS) or Cybersecurity and Information Assurance (CIA) B.S. degrees.
+The PACS undergraduate certificate is comprised of 4 courses (15 credit hours).
+All 15 credit hours are transferable into the College of Engineering and Computer Science's Computer & Information Science (CIS) or Cybersecurity and Information Assurance (CIA) B.S. degree program.
 This certificate is distinctly unique in that it creates a pathway for a student to receive a credential before transitioning into the degree program.

 Any individual interested in advancing their knowledge in computer security principles, firewalls, malware, intrusion detection, physical security, wireless network security, mobile device security, social network security, and web application security will benefit from this program.

 Data from the US Bureau of Labor Statistics indicates that job growth projections will increase 12% through the year 2022 for individuals with backgrounds in computer security.
 However, with the increase in cloud computing, this percentage has the potential to be even higher.
 As the utilization of information technology increases, there is also anticipated job growth in the healthcare industries.
 This growth, coupled with the impending federal government hiring regulations for military veterans, makes the job prospects extremely favorable for students who possess this credential.